12 Spatial Data Modelling and Visualization

 #> ID["EPSG",4326]]

 For example, the CRS of the Africa map is WGS 84 or World Geodetic System 1984 which is a reference system for the Earth’s surface that defines origin and orientation of the coordinate axes, called a datum (a fact known from direct observation).
-The EPSG is a structured dataset of CRS and Coordinate Transformations, it was originally compiled by the, now defunct, European Petroleum Survey Group1.
+The EPSG is a structured dataset of CRS and Coordinate Transformations, it was originally compiled by the, now defunct, European Petroleum Survey Group2.
 The EPSG code for WGS 84 is 4326.

-12.4 Simulate Infections in Central Africa Rep.
+12.4 Example: Simulation of Infections in Central African Rep.

 The Central African Rep. is a landlocked country in Central Africa, with a population of approximately 5 million people.
 The country is known for its diverse wildlife and natural resources, and has faced challenges such as political instability and armed conflict.